 At an Extraordinary General Meeting on 24 June 1996, members of AAPA voted for the body to become a subsidiary company of the Association of Chartered Certified Accountants (ACCA).
 AAPA is, therefore, a company limited by guarantee and registered in England.
 While maintaining its own separate and distinctive identity constitutionally, AAPA now benefits from a wide range of authorisation and support facilities through the ACCA.

 AAPA is a member of the European Federation of Accountants and Auditors for small and medium-sized enterprises an umbrella organisation for accountancy bodies whose individual members provide services to SMEs.

-The thirty-sixth Annual General Meeting of the Association of Authorised Public Accountants will be held at 29 Lincoln's Inn Fields, London WC2A on 26 September 2014 at 12.30.
+The thirty-seventh Annual General Meeting of the Association of Authorised Public Accountants will be held at 29 Lincoln's Inn Fields, London WC2A on 25 September 2015 at 12.30.